 P&O's Soft Drink Package costs AU$7 per person per day (pre-purchased before boarding, or AU$7.50 per person per day if purchased onboard).
 It is available on every itinerary and must be purchased for the full duration of the cruise.
 The package includes unlimited Pepsi, Pepsi Max, Sunkist Orange, Lemonade, Solo, tonic water, soda water and ginger ale.
 It does not include bottled water (still or sparkling), Red Bull (or other energy drinks), juice, or orders made through room service.
 The package can only be purchased on day of embarkation at any bar and must be purchased for every day of your cruise.

-There is also an In-Room Bottled Water Package for AU$19.80, including six 1.5L bottles of water, or AU$39 for 12 bottles, which will be delivered to your cabin onboard.
+There is also an In-Room Bottled Water Package for AU$26, including eight 1.5L bottles of water, or AU$39 for 12 bottles, which will be delivered to your cabin onboard.
 Free filtered water is available in all the ships' restaurants and bars.

 Fine print: As is customary with most cruise lines, passengers are not permitted to take alcohol onboard P&O ships in Australia.
 Duty-free and alcohol bought while you are ashore are collected at the gangway and returned to you at the end of the cruise.